Answers to Common Seller Questions

 Here are three ideas:

 - Buyers want businesses that are stable and well run.
 The #1 way you can help is to stay committed to running the business while we lead the sale process.
-Keep normal hours, build order backlog, maintain important relationships, and meet or beat your financial projections.
-Keep the facility and equipment in good condition.
+Keep normal hours, build order backlog, maintain key relationships, and meet or beat your financial projections.

-- Be candid with buyers — if they like and trust you, they might buy from you!
-Represent your company enthusiastically, but not to the point of covering up.
-Resolve issues uncovered during the evaluation phase.
-If the company has deficiencies, address them early on, with solutions in hand.
+- Be honest with buyers — to buy from you they have to trust you.
+Represent your company enthusiastically, but don’t overreach.
+Resolve issues uncovered during the assessment phase.
+If the company has deficiencies, disclose them early on, with solutions in hand.

-- Buyers need sensible, up-to-date financial statements and information.
+- Buyers need sensible, current financial statements and information.
 Involve your CPA before and during the selling process, and respond to our information requests in a timely manner.

 Q: What is the difference between an asset sale and a stock sale?

 In an asset sale, the company transfers the assets of the business to the buyer.
 These assets may include inventory, equipment, real estate, goodwill, copyrights, patents, leases, customer lists, etc. In a stock sale, shares of company stock are transferred to the buyer.
-Asset sales are most common; however in some cases it is advantageous to consummate a stock sale for tax reasons, transfer of key contracts and licenses, or other considerations.
+Asset sales are more common; however in some cases it is advantageous to consummate a stock sale for tax reasons, transfer of key contracts or licenses, and other reasons.

 Q: Does Exit Strategies specialize in one industry?

-Yes and no. Our expertise is in the process of selling companies ranging from $1-50 million revenue; and our seasoned advisors and effective M&A brokerage practices regularly produce successful transactions in a wide range of industries.
-Each of ESGI’s advisors has industries in which they concentrate, and we have completed many deals in manufacturing, services, wholesale distribution, tech, e-commerce and construction sectors.
-We also have green-business, renewable energy, retail and food service specialists on staff.
+Yes and no. We are experts in the process of selling companies; and our seasoned advisors and effective M&A brokerage practices regularly produce successful transactions in a wide range of industries.
+Each of our advisors has industries in which they concentrate, and we have completed many deals in manufacturing, services, wholesale distribution, automation, tech, e-commerce and construction sectors.
+We also have green-business, renewable energy, retail and food industry specialists on staff.

-Q: I understand what business brokers do, but what don’t they do?
+Q: I understand what M&A advisors do, but what don’t they do?

-First, business intermediaries (M&A brokers, business brokers, investment bankers, et al) are not magicians!
-Most businesses are sell-able if they are prepared, priced and marketed appropriately; however business brokers can’t create demand for unrealistically priced businesses.
+First, M&A advisors (business intermediaries, M&A brokers, business brokers, investment bankers, etc.) are not magicians!
+Most businesses are sell-able if they are prepared, priced and marketed appropriately; however intermediaries can’t create demand for overpriced businesses.
 A business broker who says they can sell your business for an extraordinary sum will likely waste your time and risk overexposing your business.

 Q: What is buyer due diligence and when does it occur?